- Email me

 My guest this week says his friends assume his crime novels are inspired by other noir thrillers, but they’d be wrong.
 His novels have all come from songs.
 An opening scene sprang from Springsteen; the relentless grind of a fight from House of Pain; a tender moment from the soundtrack to Gladiator.
 He is Terrence McCauley and he’s on the Red Blog with his Undercover Soundtrack.

-1930s, America, American fiction, authors, crime, crime novels, deepen your story, entertainment, fiction, Fix and Finish With Confidence, how to write a book, how to write a novel, how writers work, music for writing, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, noir fiction, novels, NYC, Prohibition, publishing, Roz Morris, tender moment, Terrence McCauley, The Undercover Soundtrack, thrillers, undercover soundtrack, USA, writing, writing a novel - Nail Your Novel, writing life, writing to music
+1930s, America, American fiction, authors, crime, crime novels, deepen your story, entertainment, fiction, Fix and Finish With Confidence, how to write a book, how to write a novel, how writers work, music for writing, My Memories of a Future Life, noir fiction, novels, NYC, Prohibition, publishing, Roz Morris, tender moment, Terrence McCauley, The Undercover Soundtrack, thrillers, undercover soundtrack, USA, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, writing to music

 My guest this week is best known for his poetry collections, but has had a weakness for crime fiction ever since he was a 10-year-old, smuggling a radio to bed to catch Mystery Theater.
 Music – and a few fingers of bourbon – were his close companions when writing his first novelet Not Forgiven, Not Forgotten.
 The Hank Dogs made the main character a dark angel in a corrupt town.
 Billie Holiday stopped the romance getting too sweet.
 He is Dave Malone and he’s on the Red Blog with his Undercover Soundtrack.